harleydutton/tabula-rasa/old/Tabula Rasa from gDocs.md

 ### Suspicious

 Suspicious represents the state where the guard knows the thief's hidden information exists but doesn't have it.
 At this point the guard can start making checks to attempt to uncover the hidden info.
-Pass or fail, when the guard stops looking for the information they should be considered unsuspicious.
+Pass or fail, when the guard stops looking for the information they should be considered oblivious.
 The guard might use seeing, hearing, some extra-sensory perception skill, a domain-specific skill like animal handling, or an attribute to try and detect the hidden information.

 As a guard on duty, some reasons to become suspicious: Nervous stuttering, heard a noise, clothes don't fit well, saw a wire, felt something in pants, etc.